antrea-io/antrea/docs/egress.md

 You may be interested in using this capability if any of the following apply:

-- A consistent IP address is desired when specific Pods connect to services outside of the cluster, for source tracing in audit logs, or whitelisting by source IP in external firewall, etc.
+- A consistent IP address is desired when specific Pods connect to services outside of the cluster, for source tracing in audit logs, or approving by source IP in external firewall, etc.

 - You want to force outgoing external connections to leave the cluster via